josdemmers/Diablo4Companion/README.md

 ## Features

 - Specify your prefered affixes for each gear slot and monitor them ingame.
-  - Supports affixes, aspects, and sigils.
+  - Supports affixes, aspects, runes and sigils.
   - Filter by item power.
 - Trading lists
   - Track valuable items for trading.